-In October 2021 the Company announced ground-breaking for full-scale construction of Greenstone with a construction budget of C\$1.53 billion (100% basis) (\$1.23 billion at a rate of USD:CAD 1.25).
-Construction will be funded on a pro rata basis with Equinox Gold funding 60% and Orion funding 40%.
-The initial capital estimate has been updated from the 2020 feasibility study estimate to reflect firm supplier quotes following detailed engineering, a review and update of capital costs, and an increased contingency including a provision for future inflation and potential COVID-19 costs.
-Approximately 80% of the initial capital is Canadian-dollar based.
-With all financing and lender consents in place, construction commenced in December 2021.
+In October 2021 the Company announced groundbreaking for full-scale construction of Greenstone with a construction budget of \$1.255 million (100% basis) (at a rate of USD:CAD 1.25).
+Construction is being funded on a pro rata basis with Equinox Gold funding 60% and Orion funding 40%.